Sage-Bionetworks/synapse-docker-registry/README.md

 A secret is a collection of key-value pairs.
 For this application there are two pairs.
 The key for the first should be `notification_auth` and the value is the
 Base64 encoded "Basic auth" credentials which are a shared-secret with Synapse as the event notification recipient.
-The key for the second should be 'http_secret' and the value is a cryptogrphically generated string for use by the server as described [here](https://distribution.github.io/distribution/about/configuration/).
+The key for the second should be 'http_secret' and the value is a cryptographically generated string for use by the server as described [here](https://distribution.github.io/distribution/about/configuration/).

 ### Registry container